-As a condition of award, ARC grants holders are required to submit annual progress reports and a final report on cessation of the grant.
+As a condition of award, ARC grants holders are required to submit Exception Reports on Progress (if applicable) and a Final Report on cessation of the grant.

 Reporting Requirements Form